 by Meg Swertlow | Sun., Jun.
 10, 2018 7:29 PM

-The Mindy Project actress gave a 17-minute speech, filled with jokes, sweet memories, funny stories and serious bits of wisdom, all for the crowd of students, parents and onlookers in Hanover, New Hampshire.
+The Mindy Project actress gave a 17-minute address, filled with jokes, sweet memories, funny stories and serious bits of wisdom, all for the crowd of students, parents and onlookers in Hanover, New Hampshire.

-Following the event, Kaling posted a photo from the event and wrote, "Thank you @dartmouthcollege, my Alma Mater, for welcoming me back to deliver today’s commencement speech.
+Following the event, Kaling posted an Instagram photo from the event and wrote, "Thank you @dartmouthcollege, my Alma Mater, for welcoming me back to deliver today’s commencement speech.
 To say it was an honor is an understatement.
 Full link to my speech up in my bio! #WhyNotMe #Dartmouth18."

 Let's take a look at her powerful and inspiring words, including her "practical" advice to the grads...

 Midway through the speech, she began her "practical" list, "1.
 First off, remove 'Proficient at Word' from your resume.
 That is ridiculous.
 You're really scraping the bottom of the barrel of competency there.
 This is how you become proficient at Word: You open Word on your computer."